jinghuaa19/notes/README.md

 # notes
 This repository is used to taking notes.
-Ha Ha Ha.
+Ha Ha Ha！！！